6PM - 9PM // CHS Ninth Grade Campus

 Sign up for the Coppell E-Newsletter

-On an average day, the EOC is minimally staffed for constant situational monitoring and maintenance; Coppell's EOC contains six specialty computer work stations for monitoring impending weather conditions, controlling city traffic flow and street operations, and communication system maintenance.
+On an average day, the EOC is minimally staffed for constant situational monitoring and maintenance.
+Coppell's EOC contains six computer work stations for monitoring impending weather conditions, public safety monitoring, communications maintenance, and mass notification efforts.
 In the event of EOC activation, additional personnel and representatives from public safety, emergency response, and various support agencies are called in to coordinate and enact the City’s Emergency Operations Plan.

 While the EOC is designed to handle unplanned events and emergencies, it is much more than a reactionary tool for the City.
 The hub plays host to many training sessions, tabletop exercises, planning workshops, and general preparedness activities in an effort to be as much of a preventative tool as it is to serve in the event of an emergency.